GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Introduction

 \section{Introduction}

 Earth observation through satellites plays a vital role in understanding the world, and has attracted attention from a wide range of communities~\citep{xia2018dota,requena2021earthnet2021,girard2021polygonal}.
 However, optical satellite images are often contaminated by clouds, which obstruct the view of the surface underneath, as shown in Fig.~\ref{fig:highlight-Cloudy}.
-A study conducted by the MODIS instrument shows that clouds cover around $67\%$ of the earth’s surface~\citep{king2013spatial}.
+A study conducted by the MODIS instrument shows that the overall global cloudiness is roughly $67\%$ and the cloud fraction over land is about $55\%$~\citep{king2013spatial}.
 Thus, cloud removal becomes an indispensable pre-processing step for applications relying on data streams of continuous monitoring~\citep{ebel2020multisensor}.
 Due to the erasure of textures in cloud-covered regions, the task of cloud removal is severely ill-posed.
-Benefiting from Synthetic Aperture Radar (SAR)~\citep{bamler2000principles} (as shown in Fig.~\ref{fig:highlight-SAR}), which is not affected by clouds due to its advantage of strong penetrability and inherently reflects the geometrical shapes of ground objects, the challenge of cloud removal can be essentially alleviated.
+Benefiting from Synthetic Aperture Radar (SAR)~\citep{bamler2000principles} (as shown in Fig.~\ref{fig:highlight-SAR}), which is not affected by clouds due to its advantage of strong penetrability and measures the backscatter, the challenge of cloud removal can be essentially alleviated.
 However, the recovery of high-quality cloud-free images with the aid of SAR images is nevertheless a challenging problem due to the following issues: \begin{itemize} \item {\bf Domain Gap}.
 SAR and optical images reveal different characteristics of observed objects due to their different imaging mechanisms, and thus a large domain gap exists between them~\citep{schmitt2017fusion, liu2018can}.
 Transferring the complementary information from a SAR image to compensate for the missing information in cloudy regions is non-trivial. \item {\bf Speckle Noise}.
-SAR images exhibit bright and dark pixels, \ie{}, speckle noise, which is uneven, even for homogeneous regions~\citep{zhu2021deep, yu2018speckle}.
+SAR images exhibit bright and dark pixels, \ie{}, speckle noise, which is uneven, even for homogeneous regions~\citep{yu2018speckle, zhu2021deep}.
 Moreover, the speckle noise usually exists in the same wave front as the surface information of the target.
-This undesirable effect leads to performance degradation on reconstruction~\citep{fuentes2019sar}. \end{itemize}
+This undesirable effect leads to performance degradation on reconstruction~\citep{fuentes2019sar, liu2021mrddanet}. \end{itemize}

 A few SAR-based cloud removal methods to learn to transfer the concatenation of multi-modal images to cloud-free images have been proposed~\citep{gao2020cloud, meraner2020cloud, ebel2020multisensor}.
 However, the pixel-to-pixel translation does not take into account the long-range varying contextual information of the cloud-free regions, leading to texture and structure discrepancies.
 Furthermore, this concatenation method only partially explores the interactions or correlations between optical and SAR data, in which complementary information cannot be effectively transferred.
 Moreover, simply stacking multi-modal images is susceptible to speckle noise, which hinders the cloud removal performance.